 YOUR QUESTION: I’M CONVERTING THIS WAREHOUSE TO A LOFT/OPENING A DUMPLING SHOP/ADDING AN ADDITION TO OUR HOUSE—HOW WILL MY ARCHITECT KNOW IF MY WANTS ARE FEASIBLE FOR THE SPACE?

-Our post: How We Operate: Field Measuring in Existing Buildings will give you the answers that you need.
+Our post, How We Operate: Field Measuring in Existing Buildings, will give you the necessary answers.
 Through a meticulous process of measuring, documenting, photographing, assessing and sketching, we capture the existing space as is down to the letter before moving forward.
-We also take a look at existing fire, electrical and plumbing equipment to assess whether it will need improvement to be up to code.
+We also look at existing fire, electrical, and plumbing equipment to assess whether it will need improvement to be up to code.

-Our post: The Process of Design: Schematic Design should answer your question.
-It’s more than ok to share your Pinterest page or vision board with us.
-In fact, Pinterest is an integral part of our design process and we—along with our client—use it to gather inspiration and ensure the final product is outfitted with all the little details they had imagined.
+Our post, The Process of Design: Schematic Design should answer your questions.
+Sharing your Pinterest page or vision board with us is more than okay.
+In fact, Pinterest is an integral part of our design process.
+We, along with our clients, use Pinterest to gather inspiration and ensure the final product is outfitted with all the little details they had imagined.
 This portion of the process also includes multiple interior and exterior sketches and presentations (such as a flip book) for the client to choose from.
 This part is fun!

-YOUR QUESTION: HOW CAN I MONITOR THE PROGRESS OF MY PROJECT—AND THE PRICE—IN A CONCRETE WAY SO I DON’T GET SURPRISED?
+YOUR QUESTION: HOW CAN I MONITOR MY PROJECT’S PROGRESS—AND THE PRICE—IN A CONCRETE WAY SO I DON’T GET SURPRISED?

-Our post: The Process of Design: Design Development talks about how we transfer our sketches and floor plans into AutoCAD to be specific and accurate in our plans and make sure everything fits together perfectly, including fixtures, equipment and furniture.
+Our post, The Process of Design: Design Development, talks about how we transfer our sketches and floor plans into AutoCAD to be specific and accurate in our plans and make sure everything fits together perfectly, including fixtures, equipment, and furniture.
 Although we may rearrange some elements, the general floor plan is pretty set.
 We also use this time to finalize the exterior of the building.
-We work with our client to assign materials to different elements of the project, and even swatch them into virtual renderings so we can see how they all fit together.
-Lastly, we prepare a Pricing Set of drawings with the material square footage amount so we can ensure we’re on budget.
+We work with our clients to assign materials to different elements of the project and even swatch them into virtual renderings so we can see how they all fit together.
+Lastly, we prepare a Pricing Set of drawings with the material square footage amount to ensure we’re on budget.

-Our post: The Process of Design: Construction Documents illuminates permitting and why it’s so important.
+Our post, The Process of Design: Construction Documents, illuminates permitting and its importance.
 Without city-issued permits, we can’t break ground on a project.
 We take our prepared drawings and create two sets, one for construction purposes and one for permit purposes.
-These are both submitted to the relevant civic entities and then the process of design gives way to the process of waiting until our permits are issued.
-This phase of the architectural process requires the least client participation, so it’s a good time to start packing up those boxes and getting ready for breaking ground.
-Once they are issued we know that there are not technical snags or safety issues, which is great news because it means we can start construction.
+These are both submitted to the relevant civic entities.
+From there, the design process gives way to the process of waiting until our permits are issued.
+This phase of the architectural process requires the least amount of client participation.
+So, it’s a good time to start packing up those boxes and getting ready for breaking ground.
+Once they are issued, we know there are no technical snags or safety issues, which is excellent news because it means we can start construction.

 We hope this has been helpful and has answered some of your questions about working with an architect.